Embedding Apex into Apps

 _malloc

-to receive a buffer for the byte count of the Apex specification - copies or directly load the Apex specification into the allocated buffer
+to receive a buffer for the byte count of the Apexlang specification - copies or directly load the Apexlang specification into the allocated buffer

 - calls